j3noriginal/VR-Script-Saving-DAISY/README.md

 ## What is the Project?

-This project is a working progress VR script as part of a Masters Degree program at [AFDA](https://www.afda.co.za/) I set out to understand how storytelling would work in the VR medium.
+[A VR Screenplay](assets/downloads/VR-Saving-DAISY-v2.pdf) that forms part of a project that is a working progress VR script as a practical component to Masters Degree thesis, completed at [AFDA](https://www.afda.co.za/).
+The project set out to understand how storytelling would work in the VR medium.
 In my thesis I explore the topic of emergent storytelling where conflict is the progressive driving force of narrative.
 I will now apply the recommended conceptual model and create the proposed artefacts to author a virtual reality narrative.

 ### Abstract